xyb3rt/physlock/README.md

 setuid bit set.

 All build-time specific settings are set in the file `config.h`.
 Please check and change them, so that they fit your needs.
+If the file `config.h` does not already exist, then you have to create it with the following command:

+    $ make config.h

 Usage
 -----